JanNeuendorf/SVC16/specification/specification.typ

 But if adding a new feature always requires changing the specification, that either means that supporting any new feature means breaking all compatibility, or it means that any expansions are ruled out forever.
 The compromise is that the behavior for the computer itself is fixed and we define an interface and rules for expansions that can be emulated together with the computer.
 The Idea is that it is always enough to know this specification and one specification (if any) for the expansion.
+Think of this as having an expansion-card slot.
+We can write code that interfaces with expansions invented after the computer, but the expansion-card can not change the way the cpu works.

 = General Principles